Connecting Your Website

 Before we get into how to do that, it's important to understand what it means to add content to IPFS.
 When content is uploaded to the IPFS network, it only stays available to the network as long as some node, somewhere in the world, chooses to host it.
 If you want to make sure the content you uploaded stays on the network, you have to make a choice.
 You can either pay a service to upload the content and keep it there as long as you pay your bill, or you can run your own IPFS node.

-If you opt to pay someone else, there are pinning services like and which charge a few cents per month per gigabyte of storage and have a simple UI for uploading your content.
+If you opt to pay someone else, there are pinning services that charge a few cents per month per gigabyte of storage and have a simple UI for uploading your content.
 These services are arguably the simplest option, but they don’t give you much flexibility.

 Alternatively, you can run an IPFS node on a dedicated server or a VPS, and pin your content there.
 We'll run through how to do that here.